dtekcth/data101/src/workshop.md

 ## 2. Configuration
 ### 2.1.
 Configuring VS Code
+When first opening VS Code it will ask you to sign in.
+You don't have to sign in to any the services, so just skip it.

 {{ begin .linux .macos}}

 On Linux and macOS there is no need to change any settings, the default options